mikejoh/gk/CAPA/README.md

 ![alt text](image.png)

-The internals of a step Pod are:
+The internals of a step `Pod` are:

+* `main` container
-* `main` container runs the Image that the user has indicated, where the `argoexec` utility is volume mounted and serves as the main command which calls **the configured Command as a sub-process**.
+  * Runs the Image that the user has indicated
+  * The `argoexec` utility is volume mounted
+  * Serves as the main command which calls **the configured Command as a sub-process**
-* `init` container is an `InitContainer` fetching artifacts and parameters and making them available to the `main` container.
+* `init` container is an `InitContainer`
+  * Fetch artifacts and parameters
+  * Make them available to the `main` container
+* `wait` container
-* `wait` container performs tasks that are needed for clean up, including saving of parameters and artifacts.
+  * Performs tasks that are needed for clean up, including saving of parameters and artifacts.

-There are six types of templates, divided into two categories:

-* Work to be done:
+* Types of work that can be done:
   * **container** - The most common template type.
 The spec is the same as the one of a container spec in Kubernetes.
   * **script** - Convenience wrapper around a `container`.
 The spec is the same as for a container but adds the `source:` field for in-place scripts.
 The script will be saved in a file and executed for you.
 The result of the script will be automatically exported into an Argo variable: